A Trusted Friend in a Complicated World

 Schnoodle

-This little sweetie, a mix of poodle and schnauzer, is a champion snuggler.
-The poodle influence is clear from the ears and the curly, solid-color base coat.
-But the peppering of black and silver framing the arched eyebrows and bristly whiskers suggest a schnauzer, one of the most adorable dog breeds with beards.
-You might see the fearless, high-spirited traits of the schnauzer or the proud and dignified air of the poodle.
+Looking for the ultimate snuggler?
+Let us introduce you to the schnoodle.
+You’ll want to canoodle all day with this adorable poodle and schnauzer mix.
+You might see the fearless, high-spirited traits of the schnauzer (including their hallmark beards) or the proud and dignified air of the poodle.
 Like any other crossbreed, schnoodles’ personalities depend on which genes are dominant.
-The sizes vary widely—a grown schnoodle could weigh anywhere between six and 70 pounds—because poodles and schnauzers come in three sizes.
-If your pup’s parents are a giant schnauzer and a standard poodle, you’re looking at a big (but loving) beast.
+The sizes vary widely—a grown schnoodle could weigh anywhere between 6 and 70 pounds—because poodles and schnauzers come in three sizes.

 ANCHASA MITCHELL/Getty Images